BDC Hamburger Icon

 Cable internet

-Cable internet grew from the existing coaxial cable television infrastructure to deliver reliable high-speed internet access to homes and businesses nationwide, much in the way DSL piggybacks off of dial-up.
+Cable internet evolved from the existing coaxial cable television infrastructure to deliver reliable high-speed internet access to homes and businesses nationwide, much like DSL piggybacks off of dial-up.

 Called a “last-mile technology,” cable internet systems transmit data through a modem at the customer’s physical location and a cable modem termination system located at a cable provider’s facility, often grouped into hubs for efficiency.

 For the past decade, cable internet has dominated the high-speed broadband landscape.
-While entering the end of its dominance as the gold standard in true high-speed broadband access, cable is still a very good option for businesses operating where access to fiber is not yet available.
+While it is now nearing the end of its dominance as the gold standard in true high-speed broadband access, cable remains a very good option for businesses in areas where fiber is not yet available.

-For daily use at small and midsize businesses (SMBs), a cable connection is the ideal minimum technology requirement for sufficient download speeds of up to 2,000 Mbps, with slower upload speeds.
-With so many different options for speed and data limits measured by the gigabyte, prices for cable internet service can vary a great deal.
+For daily use at small and midsize businesses (SMBs), a cable connection is an ideal baseline for sufficient download speeds of up to 2,000 Mbps, though upload speeds are typically slower.
+With so many options for speed and data limits measured by the gigabyte, prices for cable internet service vary significantly.

 Cable internet pricing